parikhabhishek02/project/README.md

-step:19 make hardware connection and connect motors to your chasis. step:20 look at your diff.drive code and make changes to debug without push buttons step:21 make tracking algorithm to interface lpc pocket beagle file
+step:19 make hardware connection and connect motors to your chasis. step:20 look at your diff.drive code and make changes to debug without push buttons step:21 make tracking algorithm to interface lpc step:22 interfacing can be done by either UART, SPI or GPIO pocket beagle file